-Prerequisite: MAT 055 or Accuplacer score greater than 84.
+Prerequisite: MAT 055 / MAT 0300 or Accuplacer score greater than 84.

-MAT 122 - College Trigonometry - GT-MA1 3 Credits
+MAT 122 / MAT 1420 - College Trigonometry - GT-MA1 3 Credits

 Explores trigonometric functions, their graphs, inverse functions and identities.
 Topics include: trigonometric equations, solutions of triangles, trigonometric form of complex numbers, and polar coordinates.
 This course provides essential skills for Science, Technology, Engineering, and Math (STEM) pathways.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.
-(Contact hours - 45)

-Prerequisite: MAT 121 or equivalent
+Prerequisite: MAT 121 / MAT 1340 or equivalent

-MAT 123 - Finite Mathematics - GT-MA1 4 Credits
+MAT 123 / MAT 1320 - Finite Mathematics - GT-MA1 4 Credits

 Covers topics including functions, matrix algebra, linear programming, and an introduction to probability and counting techniques.
 Emphasis is on applications.
 This course may include other topics such as statistics when time permits.
 This course is primarily intended for business, life science, or social science majors.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.
+(Contact hours - 60)

-Prerequisite: MAT 055 or equivalent
+Prerequisite: MAT 055 / MAT 0300 or equivalent

-MAT 125 - Survey of Calculus - GT-MA1 4 Credits
+MAT 125 / MAT 1400 - Survey of Calculus - GT-MA1 4 Credits